The core of mobile learning is providing relevant information to users at the point of need.

-In this article, we’re going to share what we’ve learned from hands-on experience with three of the pre-eminent devices available today.
+In this article, we will share what we’ve learned from hands-on experience with three of the pre-eminent devices available today.

 The oft-ridiculed Google Glass was the first augmented-reality device that broke into the mainstream.

-The attitude for Glass was largely shaped by privacy concerns, as the device had a camera which could easily be recording without others’ knowledge.
+Privacy concerns largely shaped the attitude for Glass, as the device had a camera which could easily be recording without others’ knowledge.

-However, the device did find some useful applications at the enterprise and public service level.
+However, the device found useful applications at the enterprise and public service level.
 The concept is certainly not dead within Google, as the Glass development team has graduated from Google[x] (Google’s internal research organization) to its own dedicated team.

 In our own tests, we found Glass to be promising but functionally limited.